The Strategic PMO: Moving from a Support Function to a Value Creation Lever

 • early detection of problems

-• faster decision-making
+• quicker decision-making

-Balancing control and flexibility
+Balance between control and flexibility

-The best approach is often hybrid :
+The best approach is often Hybrid :

-• strict governance for critical projects
+• Strict governance for critical projects

 • more flexibility for low-risk projects